Strategies for Success

 Communicating with your instructor

 Your instructors want to hear from you and help you.
 Remember to be patient.
-They may also be new to the technologies they are now using.

 - Find out how each instructor prefers to communicate about everyday questions related to the course (for example email, Moodle discussion groups, Google Hangouts, virtual office hours on Zoom, etc.).
 Make a chart of this if you need a quick reference.